 After locating the highest quality and less visible intelligence, I put that intelligence to work by designing individual, organizational, and operational strategies.
 These strategic designs occur at every level of the company and are created from a partnership with each individual.
 They are iterative and ongoing.
 I help individuals and companies learn how to activate multiple strategies simultaneously and learn how to integrate instead of compartmentalize.
 We are trained to compartmentalize as it is more efficient at the moment to focus.
 However, when we over-compartmentalize, we create more problems than we solve because operational and functional reality is not strictly compartmentalized.

 I offer 20 years in business strategy, strategic alliances, people due diligence, human capital, executive coaching, customer/audience/brand building, humanizing technology, blockchain, and decentralized applications.
 I purchased my first bitcoin in 2012 and built the fourth blockchain exclusive VC fund in 2014.

 To modernize the way we navigate the business of intelligence and business of people, not just the business of products and services.

 To boldly transform the way the world does business.
-To inspire innovation in strategic intelligence as a way to increase brand success.
+To inspire innovation in decision intelligence as a new way to increase success.